 Someone then posted this: “The way of eternal life refers to the way of the truth that we will live on forever.
 More specifically, it is what can completely save us from sin so that we can gain the truth as our life, be in accord with God, and be entirely gained by God: This is the way of eternal life.
 Those who gain the way of eternal life are those who possess the truth, who have entirely escaped from sin and from the forces of Satan, who no longer sin, who no longer resist or betray God.
 They gain true understanding of God and they achieve a transformation in their life dispositions.
 They’re able to obey, worship, and love God, be completely in accord with Him and become those who do God’s will.
 Only this kind of person is qualified to enter God’s kingdom.
 All those who gain the truth as their very lives and achieve knowledge of God are those who gain the way of eternal life.

 “Then how can we gain the way of eternal life?
 In Revelation the Lord Jesus prophesied many times, ‘I come quickly.’
 He also told us, ‘I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come’ (John 16:12–13).
 ‘And if any man hear My words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
 He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day’ (John 12:47–48).
 We can see from these words that when the Lord Jesus returns in the last days, He’ll express words to tell us all the truths we need to attain full salvation; He’ll also do the work of judgment beginning with the house of God, transform and purify our corrupt dispositions, and allow us to be fully freed from sin and escape the bonds of our corrupt dispositions.
 Ultimately, we can achieve dispositional transformation and be gained by God.
-These words are God bestowing upon us the way of eternal life.
+These words are the way of eternal life that God bestows upon us.
 Once we accept God’s judgment of the last days, we can read God’s words, accept the judgment and chastisement of His words, achieve clarity on the truth, and gain true understanding of our own satanic nature and corrupt essence of resisting and betraying God.
 We can also come to understand God’s holy essence and His righteous, inviolable disposition, develop a heart of reverence for God, gain the truth and the life from God, and ultimately our corrupt dispositions will be cleansed and we’ll live out the likeness of honest people.
 We’ll become people who truly love, obey, and fear God.
 Only this kind of person will gain the way of eternal life and be worthy of entering into the kingdom of heaven.
 When the Lord Jesus was working, He didn’t express the truths to cleanse and fully save mankind because we had just come before God and were lacking in stature, and full of satanic, corrupt dispositions.
 We can’t just cast off our corruption and gain the truth and the life the moment we hear God’s words and become willing to repent; this is why in the Age of Grace, the Lord Jesus worked according to mankind’s needs at the time.
 He expressed the truth to redeem mankind and bestowed the way of repentance upon us.
 The fruit that this bore was to get people to confess, repent, and turn back toward God.
 But when the Lord returns in the last days, He will express all truths to purify and save us, tell us how we can escape our sinful nature, and how we should practice to achieve submission to and love of God.
 If we act according to God’s words, we will gradually shed our corrupt dispositions and these truths can become our life; then we’ll be able to achieve full purification and transformation.
 This shows us that God performs different work in different ages according to His management plan and according to what we, mankind, require.
 Anything and everything that God does is to better save us, purify us, and allow us to attain complete salvation.”

 I eagerly paged through my Bible and found the Scripture verses referenced in the post; I saw that this really had been prophesied long ago.
 I also saw these verses: “So Christ was once offered to bear the sins of many; and to them that look for Him shall He appear the second time without sin to salvation” (Hebrews 9:28).
 “He that has an ear, let him hear what the Spirit says to the churches; To him that overcomes will I give to eat of the tree of life, which is in the middle of the paradise of God” (Revelation 2:7).
 Didn’t these verses state long ago that when the Lord returns, He will utter more words and do the step of work to fully purify us so we can be freed from our sinfulness?
 Only by accepting all truths expressed by God in the last days, casting off our corrupt dispositions, and gaining these truths as our life can we truly attain the way of eternal life.